kavyaprasad/Predicting-Accident-Prone-Areas/readMe.md

 The dataset contains the UK road accident data for the year 2015 and has been taken from the following web-page.
 [2] The description of the columns of the dataset is below:

-• Accident_Index: The first column i.e Accident_Index acts as the unique key in the data set and helped us to map every column to its respective key.
+-  Accident_Index -  The first column i.e Accident_Index acts as the unique key in the data set and helped us to map every column to its respective key.
-• Location_Easting_OSGR,Location_Northing_OSGR,Lon- gitude, Latitude: The second, third, fourth and the fifth column of the dataset i.e. Location Easting OSGR, Location_Northing_OSGR, Longitude and Latitude gives data about the accident location.
+- Location_Easting_OSGR,Location_Northing_OSGR,Longitude, Latitude -  The second, third, fourth and the fifth column of the dataset i.e. Location Easting OSGR, Location_Northing_OSGR, Longitude and Latitude gives data about the accident location.
 These location re- lated data helped to plot the results on google maps.
-• Police_Force: The sixth column is Police_Force that provides data related to police force at the accident lo- cation.
+- Police_Force -  The sixth column is Police_Force that provides data related to police force at the accident lo- cation.
-• Accident_Severity: The seventh column is Accident_Severity.
+-  Accident_Severity -  The seventh column is Accident_Severity.
 This column suggests the severity of the accident based on numbers.
 A number 3 indi- cates a severe accident whereas if the accident severity of 1 indicates a less severe accident.
 This column is acting as a class label for the classification Machine Learning algorithm.
-• Number_of_Vehicles and Number_of_Casualties: The eighth and ninth column explains the number of vehi- cles involved in accident and the number of casualties occurred in the accident.
+-  Number_of_Vehicles and Number_of_Casualties -  The eighth and ninth column explains the number of vehi- cles involved in accident and the number of casualties occurred in the accident.
-• Date,Day_of_Week and Time: The tenth, eleventh and twelfth column provides data about date, day and time of the accident occurring.
+-  Date,Day_of_Week and Time -  The tenth, eleventh and twelfth column provides data about date, day and time of the accident occurring.
 Using these we can do anal- ysis to find on which day of the week or time most accidents occur.
-• Local_Authority_(District) and Local_Authority_(Highway):The thirteenth and four- teenth column gives us the district and highway num- bers.
+-  Local_Authority_(District) and Local_Authority_(Highway):The thirteenth and four- teenth column gives us the district and highway num- bers.
 Doing analysis of these two column we can visu- alise which highways and districts are most prone to severe accidents.
-• 1st_Road_Class, 1st_Road_Number, Road_Type, 2nd_Road_Class and 2nd_Road_Number:The fifteenth, sixteenth, seventeenth, twenty-first and twenty-second column is the road class which gives us the classifica- tion of the road.
+-  1st_Road_Class, 1st_Road_Number, Road_Type, 2nd_Road_Class and 2nd_Road_Number:The fifteenth, sixteenth, seventeenth, twenty-first and twenty-second column is the road class which gives us the classifica- tion of the road.
-• Speed_limit:The eighteenth column is the speed limit of the road.
+-  Speed_limit - The eighteenth column is the speed limit of the road.
-• Junction_Detail and Junction_Control: The nine- teenth and twentieth column gives us the junction and junction control details.
+-  Junction_Detail and Junction_Control -  The nine- teenth and twentieth column gives us the junction and junction control details.
-• Pedestrian_Crossing-Human_Control and Pedestrian_Crossing-Physical_Facilities:The twenty- third and twenty-fourth column provides data about Pedestrian Crossing.
+-  Pedestrian_Crossing-Human_Control and Pedestrian_Crossing-Physical_Facilities - The twenty- third and twenty-fourth column provides data about Pedestrian Crossing.
-• Light_Conditions: The twenty-fifth column indicates the light conditions near the accident on a scale of 1-7.
+-  Light_Conditions -  The twenty-fifth column indicates the light conditions near the accident on a scale of 1-7.
-• Weather_Conditions: The twenty-sixth column is the weather conditions on a scale of 1-9.
+-  Weather_Conditions -  The twenty-sixth column is the weather conditions on a scale of 1-9.
-• Road_Surface_Conditions: The twenty-seventh col- umn is the road-surface-condition which is of the range 1-5
+-  Road_Surface_Conditions -  The twenty-seventh col- umn is the road-surface-condition which is of the range 1-5
-• Special_Conditions_at_Site: The twenty-eighth col- umn indicates if there were any other conditions in the accident sight which might have caused the accident and it ranges from 0-7.
+-  Special_Conditions_at_Site -  The twenty-eighth col- umn indicates if there were any other conditions in the accident sight which might have caused the accident and it ranges from 0-7.
-• Carriageway_Hazards: The twenty-ninth column is the carriageway-hazard which indicates any barriers in the road.
+-  Carriageway_Hazards -  The twenty-ninth column is the carriageway-hazard which indicates any barriers in the road.
 The number ranges from 0-7.
-• Urban_or_Rural_Area:The thirtieth column determines if the road belongs to a rural or an urban area.
+-  Urban_or_Rural_Area - The thirtieth column determines if the road belongs to a rural or an urban area.
-• Did_Police_Officer_Attend_Scene_of_Accident:The thirty-first column gives us information whether police came to the accident spot or not
+-  Did_Police_Officer_Attend_Scene_of_Accident -  The thirty-first column gives us information whether police came to the accident spot or not
-• LSOA_of_Accident_Location:The thirty-second column is the LSOA OF accident location which is the geo- graphical location surrogate for latitude and longitude.
+-  LSOA_of_Accident_Location - The thirty-second column is the LSOA OF accident location which is the geo- graphical location surrogate for latitude and longitude.
 The feature extraction is done and as a result, few of the features were removed in order to get better result.

 # Cleaning of Dataset